• Menu

 Thankfully, we arrived before the first tour buses of the day (one of our primary goals) and we were able to experience most of the place with only about a dozen other folks.
 As we began to reach the end of the span, the clouds because to darken and the crush of tour bus passengers made their ways towards the end of the walk quickly as the sky began to open up and rain… buckets!
 We were only about 50 feet from the shelter of the gift shop when the rain started to come down, so we waited it out for the few minutes until the downpour ended.

-Flower at Port Arthur - Hobart, Australia
+Remnants of the Convict Era At Port Arthur - Hobart, Australia

-Flower at Port Arthur – Hobart, Australia
+Remnants of the Convict Era At Port Arthur – Hobart, Australia

 From the Steps of the WWI Memorial - Melbourne, Australia